 Give yourself blocks of uninterrupted quiet time – it only needs to be a few hours here and there – to do serious, deep work.
 Many INTJs cite this as the technique that allows them to work on so many projects without burning out.

 We Require Flexibility

-INTJs love to be engaged in multiple projects.
-As you can see, each of the following INTJs works in multiple fields that allow them creative freedom and flexibility on the projects they choose to tackle7:
+INTJs don’t like to be tied down to one function.
+As you can see, each of the following INTJs works in multiple fields that allow them creative freedom and flexibility on the projects they choose to tackle:5

 - Derek Sivers (INTJ) has been a musician, producer, circus performer, entrepreneur, TED speaker, and book publisher.
 He started an e-commerce business, CDBaby, automated the entire business through simple systems so he’d only have to work a few days per year, and sold it for $22 million (which he is giving to charity).
 He now spends his days writing and programming while working on various side projects.